Optimal distance query reconstruction for graphs without long induced cycles: Improved algorithm for distance reconstruction

-queries. \end{proof} We remark that even though we show in the next section that we cannot achieve a better dependency in $(n,\Delta)$ using randomisation, we can improve the average query complexity by almost a factor of 2.
-When we are in step $j$ of learning the parent of some $v\in L_i$ (i.e. wish to learn the vertex in $N[s_j]$ closest to $v$) then we perform $\qu(v,w)$ for $w\in N[s_j]$ in an order that is chosen at random.
-Suppose that $|T_j|=s$.
-We show in Appendix \ref{app:randomisation} that we can find such an order, such that the expected position of each component of size $a$ is at most $\frac12 (s/a)+1$.
-This means that for a size reduction of $x=s/a$, we perform approximately $\frac12x$ queries in expectation, compared to $x$ in our deterministic algorithm.
-Using linearity of expectation, a similar calculation as was done in the proof above gives an expected query complexity of $\frac12\Delta n\log_\Delta n+o(\Delta n\log_\Delta n)$.
+\end{proof} By the claim, if the parent of $v$ is in a component $T_{j+1}$ of $T_j-s_j$ of size $a$, then we query at most $\frac12(b-a)/a$ vertices in expectation before we query the neighbour of $s_j$ in $T_{j+1}$.
+This means that for a size reduction of $x=b/a$, we perform approximately $\frac12x$ queries in expectation, compared to $x$ in our deterministic algorithm.
+Using linearity of expectation, we will repeat a similar calculation to the one done in the proof of \cref{thm:tree_rec}.

+We show that we reconstruct the edge to the parent of $v$ using at most $\frac12\Delta \log_\Delta n+\Delta+1+\log_2n$ queries in expectation.
+We show that once we have identified a subtree $T_j$ containing the parent of $v$ with $|T_j|=b$, we use at most $\Delta \log_\Delta b+\Delta+1+\log_2b$ queries in expectation to find the parent of $v$.
+Let $s_j$ be a $1/2$-balanced separator of $T_j$.
+The first base case is given when $s_j$ is the parent of $v$: in this case we perform at most $\Delta$ queries (all neighbours of $s_j$) and find that $s_j$ is the parent.
+The second base case is when $|T_j|=\Delta+1$, in which case we query all distances between $v$ and $T_j$ and identify the parent of $v$.